rohammosalli/python-app/README.md

     # message to display with an appropiate context why the authentication is required
     nginx.ingress.kubernetes.io/auth-realm: "Authentication Required"
 ```
-But myself I just used whitelist-source-range and alsow nodes behind a firewall
+But myself I just used whitelist-source-range, also I perefer nodes behind a firewall

 ### part 5
 ###### Deploy Prometheus